Video Quality Monitor

 For each video, several links enable you to display:

-• the curves of blockiness, blur, contrast, jerkiness and camera noise.
+• curves of blockiness, blur, contrast, flatness, jerkiness and camera noise.

 Some other links permit to draw various representations of the perceived quality versus the bitrate or to display the characteristic frames.
 At last, some links allow to generate perceived video quality analysis reports in various formats (CSV, TXT, HTML).